fredrik-ohlander-gl9I6Ggr0eM-unsplash

 Designing a new industrial future

-Regenergy Östersund is our most recent project.
-It is a perfect example of what can be achieved when industry and society work in a partnership to create a true circular future.
+Our project in Östersund is a perfect example of what can be achieved when industry and society work in a partnership to create a true circular future.
 Using the vast resources of energy available in the Power Region of Jämtland, we have teamed up with Jämtkraft, EcoDataCenter and the municipality of Östersund, to create a unique circular industry hub where a state-of-the-art data center meets sustainable food production.

 Details on which type of applications – vegetables, fish, shrimp, biofuel etc – are still being evaluated.
 Discussions are also on-going with local stakeholders as to where the Regenergy facility will be located.